K.Scout Plus – Seven years, over 300 editions, and recognition later.

 Here’s to more K.

 I thoroughly enjoy my role as Editor of K.Scout Plus and I’m proud to have played a huge part in helping to improve communications for Derbyshire Scouts.
-As I get ever nearer to producing the 300th issue, which will be another milestone, I simply look forward to continuing a role that brings a lot to a fantastic voluntary organisation – plus it allows me to continue to work on my e-newsletter development skills, so WIN WIN!
+As I get ever nearer to producing the 300th issue, which will be another milestone (and now reached – see below), I simply look forward to continuing a role that brings a lot to a fantastic voluntary organisation – plus it allows me to continue to work on my e-newsletter development skills, so WIN WIN!

 The next milestone for K.Scout Plus was reached when, on 10th September 2019, the 300th edition was emailed out – another proud moment for me in the role.
 As of October 2019 K.Scout Plus is going out to over 650 friends and members of Derbyshire Scouts, and long may this continue.

 Now to reach the next milestones – 400, 500, maybe even 1000 editions?
 Who knows!